KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 Security is one of the key features and concerns in IoT / cloud projects.

-The KOLIBRI Cloud uses the access, storage and authentication of users and data in/from a MICROSOFT (Azure) data center.
+The PressureSuite Cloud uses the access, storage and authentication of users and data in/from a MICROSOFT (Azure) data center.

 This data center is in the EU and subject to EU regulations ( EU Data Protection Regulation ( DSGVO) ) (ie no data may be shared with data centers outside the EU, especially not with US). <https://www.microsoft.com/de-de/TrustCenter/Privacy/gdpr/default.aspx>

 In addition:

 - There are not many standards of countries regarding cloud/data/privacy, yet.
-And if so, then they affect the "personal data" which does not concern us, because the KOLIBRI Cloud stores mostly measurement data.
+And if so, then they affect the "personal data" which does not concern us, because the PressureSuite Cloud stores mostly measurement data.
 - What standards does Microsoft guarantee?

   - <https://azure.microsoft.com/en-us/overview/trusted-cloud/>   (overview)